 About the Journal

-Conservation and Society (www.conservationandsociety.org) is a peer-reviewed interdisciplinary open access journal dedicated to the advancement of the theory and practice of conservation.
-The journal draws on both natural and social sciences and covers basic and applied research in areas including but not restricted to political ecology, environmental history, anthropology and sociology, human ecology, conservation policy and governance, human-wildlife conflicts, ecosystem structure and functioning, systematics, community and species ecology, behavioural ecology, landscape ecology, restoration ecology and conservation biology.
+Conservation & Society (www.conservationandsociety.org) is a peer-reviewed interdisciplinary open access journal dedicated to the advancement of the theory and practice of conservation.
+The journal draws on both natural and social sciences, and covers basic and applied research in areas including but not restricted to political ecology, environmental history, anthropology and sociology, human ecology, conservation policy and governance, human-wildlife conflicts, ecosystem structure and functioning, systematics, community and species ecology, behavioural ecology, landscape ecology, restoration ecology, and conservation biology.

-Conservation and Society is published Quarterly, and all articles are available online as PDF and html.
-We would like to encourage you to visit our website, consider submitting your work to the journal, and sign up as reviewers.
-Manuscripts can be submitted online at www.conservationandsociety.org.
+Conservation & Society is published quarterly, and all articles are available online in the html, PDF, mobile, Epub, and eBook formats.
+We encourage you to browse our website, consider submitting your work to the journal, and sign up as reviewers.
+Manuscripts can be submitted through the online submission system.

 Abstracting and Indexing Information

-Conservation and Society was recognised as having high impact in the recent Australian Research Council evaluations of scholarly publications.
-Conservation & Society has been included in Scopus.
+Conservation & Society was recognised as having high impact in the recent Australian Research Council evaluations of scholarly publications.

 A brief history of Conservation and Society

-Conservation and Society came out of a conversation beginning in the late 1990s between leading ecologists and conservationists in India involving Kamal Bawa, Chiranjeev Bedi, Renee Borges, Uma Shaanker, Ravi Chellam, Gladwin Joseph, Ullas Karanth, Jagdish Krishnaswamy, Ajith Kumar, Sharad Lele, Mahesh Rangarajan, Vasant Saberwal, Anindya Sinha, and several others.
-The journal was launched in 2003 through Sage Publications with Kamal Bawa as Chief Editor and Vasant Saberwal as Executive Editor, ably supported by Amita Baviskar, R. Umashaanker, Mahesh Rangarajan, K. Sivaramakrishnan, Arun Agrawal and others.
-The journal has been supported financially by ATREE from 2003.
+Conservation & Society came out of a conversation beginning in the late 1990s between leading ecologists and conservationists in India involving Kamal Bawa, Chiranjeev Bedi, Renee Borges, Uma Shaanker, Ravi Chellam, Gladwin Joseph, Ullas Karanth, Jagdish Krishnaswamy, Ajith Kumar, Sharad Lele, Mahesh Rangarajan, Vasant Saberwal, Anindya Sinha, and several others